 Filing for a fault divorce may result in the divorce being much more expensive, because of the expense in proving or disproving the claims made.

 In New Jersey the court can consider marital fault in deciding how much alimony to give, or in rare circumstances, whether alimony should be awarded at all.
 However instances where fault has affected the award of alimony are generally limited to behavior which is extreme or shocking, or has hurt the couple's assets or income.

 Thus the choice of filing a no fault divorce or a fault based divorce should only be made after consultation with an experienced NJ attorney such Hudson and Bergen County divorce lawyer Alexander Carlin.

 Will the Court make my spouse pay for my divorce attorney?

 In situations where one of the spouses has income and/ or assets much greater than the other, the court has the power to order the so called "moneyed spouse" to pay for some or even all of the attorney fees of the "non moneyed spouse".
 This award is even more likely when the non moneyed spouse does not have the ability to pay for their own divorce attorney without such an order.

-The amount of counsel fees awarded will depend largely upon the amount of marital assets, and perhaps which county the divorce is heard in.
+The amount of attorney fees awarded will depend largely upon the amount of marital assets, and perhaps which county the divorce is heard in.